apioo/fusio/README.md

 ## Testing

-In general we have a high PHPUnit test case coverage and also automatic end-to-end AngularJS tests using protractor and selenium.
+We have a high PHPUnit test case coverage and also automatic end-to-end AngularJS tests using protractor and selenium.
 Beside this it is always great if users checkout the current master version of the project and try to test every aspect of the system.
 In case you have found an issue please report it through the issue tracker.

 ## Documentation